The best hotels in Grand-Bassam

 Stay inside the UNESCO zone if you want to feel it properly.
 Maison Coloniale Grand-Bassam puts you directly in the historic centre, literally inside a restored colonial building.
 Hotel Le Wharf in the Ancien Wharf District is 5 minutes' walk from the main heritage buildings and gives you the atmosphere without the highest room rates.
 Do the walking tour early morning before 9am. the light is better and the heat is manageable.

-Grand-Bassam's best neighborhoods
+Grand-Bassam's best hotel regions

 Quartier France is where you want to be. it's the historic heart, the beach access, and the best restaurants are all within a 10-minute walk.
 The lagoon side is quieter and cheaper, but you'll be paying with convenience.